MikroElektronika/mikrosdk_click_v2/clicks/opto5/details.md

 ## Examples Description

-This example demonstrates the use of Opto 5 click board.
+This example demonstrates the use of Opto 5 Click board.

 **The demo application is composed of two sections :**